North Carolina Medical Marijuana Card

 What Do You Need When Visiting A Medical Marijuana Dispensary In North Carolina?

-The North Carolina Epilepsy Alternative Treatment Act does not permit the establishment of medical marijuana dispensaries in the state.
-Therefore, there are no medical marijuana dispensaries in North Carolina where qualifying patients can obtain cannabis products.
+The North Carolina Epilepsy Alternative Treatment Act does not permit the establishment of medical marijuana dispensaries anywhere else in the state.
+Therefore, there are no medical marijuana dispensaries in other parts of North Carolina where qualifying patients can obtain cannabis products.

 Who Can Prescribe Medical Marijuana In North Carolina?